1 Bg 4-1972: Transcendental Knowledge

 > householder does not indulge in unrestricted sex life and

-> other sense gratification.
-Marriage on the principles of
+> other sense gratifications.
+Marriage on principles of

 > religious life is therefore current in all civilized human